mat3ra/actions/README.md

 ```

-where the workflow in the Periodic Table repository uses the composite
+where the workflow in the Periodic Table repository uses the [action](js/test/action.yml)
-action `js/test/action.yml` from the `main` branch in this repository.
+from the `main` branch in this repository.

 ### Notes: